Appliance Repair Cost

 Washing Machine Repair Costs

 Repairing a washing machine can cost, on average, between £75 and £420.
 Common repairs are fitting a new pump, replacing the drum or renewing motor brushes.
-The cost of a new pump will, in most cases, be between £75 and £160.
+The cost of a new part will, in most cases, be between £75 and £160.

 Replacing a drum is an expensive repair and will cost between £145 and £425, depending on the washing machine brand.
 Renewing motor brushes on average costs between £95 and £210.